ved-sharma/BigQuery_Jupyter_notebook_setup/README.md

 # Connecting to BigQuery from Jupyter/IPython notebook
 I already had the Anaconda installation of JupyterLab on my Windows 7 computer.
-I wanted to connect to BigQuery API and fetch data from Jupyter notebook using SQL queries into a pandas dataframe.
+I wanted to connect to BigQuery API and fetch data from Jupyter notebook.
 Here are the steps:

 ## STEP 1: Creating a service account on Google Cloud API
 There is extensive documentation on Google Cloud website.
 I followed below instructions: